gabrieleteotino/bluish-capsule/content/project/datingapp/16-messaging/4-message-thread.md

 ## Query parameters

-Feature: when the user clicks a message in his inbox the profile component is opened and the tab messagesd is activated.
+Feature: when the user clicks a message in his inbox then the profile component is opened and the tab messages is activated.

 Open **messages.component.html** and add a query string parameter to the *routerLink* of each message